-5.2.24 A future planning application must be accompanied by an 'Energy Masterplan' that demonstrates that the most sustainable heating and cooling systems have been selected.
+5.2.23 A future planning application must be accompanied by an 'Energy Masterplan' that demonstrates that the most sustainable heating and cooling systems have been selected.
 This should include consideration of the proposed system as a whole, including the impact of its component materials on greenhouse gas emissions.
 The Renewable Energy Assessment identifies this site as suitable for installing a new District Heat Network.
 If this development requirement is proven to be financially or technically unviable then development proposals must follow the sequential approach to identify low carbon heating technologies in accordance with ENT10.

-PLA4: Land East of Pencoed, Pencoed Sustainable Growth Area Site Size: 44.27 ha Allocation Type: Strategic Mixed-use Sustainable Urban Extension Land Uses: 770-804 residential units 20% Affordable units 2.3ha 1.5 FE Primary School 6 ha of Outdoor Recreation Facilities Active Travel routes Phasing Tranche Refer to trajectory 2018-2022: 0 2023-2027: 290 204 2028-2033: 480 600 a) Create a well-connected sustainable urban extension to Pencoed, comprising a number of character areas that integrate positively with the existing Town Centre, existing housing clusters, community facilities, Active Travel networks, Pencoed Technology Park, Pencoed Comprehensive School and public transport facilities;
+PLA4: Land East of Pencoed, Pencoed Sustainable Growth Area Site Size: 44.27 ha Allocation Type: Strategic Mixed-use Sustainable Urban Extension Land Uses: 804 residential units 20% Affordable units 2.3ha 1.5 FE Primary School 6 ha of Outdoor Recreation Facilities Active Travel routes Phasing Tranche Refer to trajectory 2018-2022: 0 2023-2027: 204 2028-2033: 600

 Land East of Pencoed, as shown on the Proposals Map, is allocated for a comprehensive mixed-use development.
-The site will deliver circa 770-804 homes during the Plan period (20% / 154-161 of which will be affordable housing units), incorporating a new 1.5 form entry primary school, recreation facilities, public open space, plus appropriate community facilities and commercial uses.
+The site will deliver circa 804 homes during the Plan period (20% / 161 of which will be affordable housing units), incorporating a new one and a half form entry primary school, recreation facilities, public open space, plus appropriate community facilities and commercial uses.